StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/ALTER_TABLE.md

 #### Add a partition

-You can choose to add Range partitions or List partitions.
+You can choose to add range partitions or list partitions.

 Syntax：